During the Semester

-Presuming your grading policy for the assignment has been set to manually post grades, once your grades have been entered, you are ready to post them to your students.
-See the Canvas Guide “How do I post grades for an assignment in the New Gradebook?” or “How do I hide or post assignment grades in SpeedGrader?” for instructions.
+When you are ready to post your grades, see the Canvas Guide “How do I post grades for an assignment in the Gradebook?” or “How do I hide or post assignment grades in SpeedGrader?” for instructions.

-If you have already posted grades but want to hide them again, see the Canvas Guide “How do I hide grades for an assignment in the New Gradebook?”
+If you have already posted grades but want to hide them again, see the Canvas Guide “How do I hide grades that were previously posted in the Gradebook?”